zunayed76/glutracing/README.md

 # glutracing

-This is a project in graphics 4208 created using glut in opengl.
+This is a
+the finalproject in graphics 4208 created using glut in opengl.